Ritika2001-tech/Transcription-and-Summarization-/README.md

 # Transcription and Summarization Tool

+## Deployment Video
+Watch the deployment and working demo here: [YouTube Video](https://youtu.be/obwbImrRkAI)

 A web application that records audio, transcribes it to text on the client side, sends it to a backend for summarization, and displays both the raw transcription and a refined summary.

 ## Features